-An important tool available for determining latitude and longitude for your facility is the U.S. Geological Survey (USGS) topographic quadrangle map.
+EPA strongly suggests that latitude and longitude measurements be obtained from the on-line TRI Facility Siting Tool described above.
+If you do not have access to the Internet, latitude and longitude measurements may be made from U.S. Geological Survey (USGS) topographic quadrangle maps.
 These maps are published in varying degrees of detail.
 The most detailed version of the topographic quadrangle map is in 7.5 x 7.5 minute increments with a scale of 1:24000 (i.e., one inch on the map represents 2,000 feet).
 Detailed topographic quadrangle maps are also available in 7.5 x 15 minute increments with a scale of 1:250,000 (i.e., one inch on the map represents approximately four miles).
-EPA strongly suggests that latitude and longitude measurements be made from one of the detailed maps described above.
-Otherwise, measurements will not accurately reflect the location of your facility and could be identified as an error on your Form R submission.
+Please use the USGS topographic quadrangle maps if you are unable to use the siting tool, otherwise, measurements will not accurately reflect the location of your facility and could be identified as an error on your Form R submission.